 Earned wages for all employees are due within seven days after the end of the pay period.

 New Employer Rate (% Taxable Wages) 4.0

 Hawaii Income Tax Withholding

-Hawaii requires employers to withhold state income tax from their employees' wages and to remit the amounts withheld to the Department of Taxation.
+Hawaii law requires employers to withhold state income tax from employees' wages and remit the amounts withheld to the Department of Taxation.

 SurePayroll, Inc. and its subsidiaries assume no liability and make no warranties on or for the information contained on these state payroll pages.
 The information presented is intended for reference only and is neither tax nor legal advice.
 Consult a professional tax, legal or other advisor to verify this information and determine if and/or how it may apply to your particular situation.

 This website contains articles posted for informational and educational value.
 SurePayroll is not responsible for information contained within any of these materials.
 Any opinions expressed within materials are not necessarily the opinion of, or supported by, SurePayroll.
 The information in these materials should not be considered legal or accounting advice, and it should not substitute for legal, accounting, and other professional advice where the facts and circumstances warrant.
 If you require legal or accounting advice or need other professional assistance, you should always consult your licensed attorney, accountant or other tax professional to discuss your particular facts, circumstances and business needs.